kzap/gitops-push/README.md

                 └── ingress.yaml
 ```

-The `application-sets` directory contains the ArgoCD ApplicationSet manifests
+The `argocd-apps` directory contains the ArgoCD ApplicationSet manifests
 that tell ArgoCD where to find your application manifests and how to deploy
 them.